Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track, we discussed 4 differences between how male and female hurt partners respond to an affair.
-These four gender differences involve, the desire to preserve the relationship, depression versus anger, feelings of inadequacy, and obsession versus distraction.
+In the last section, we discussed 4 differences between how male and female hurt partners respond to an affair.
+These four gender differences involve the desire to preserve the relationship, depression versus anger, feelings of inadequacy, and obsession versus distraction.

-On this track, we will discuss five conflicting aspects of the unfaithful partner’s response to the disclosure of the affair.
+In this section, we will discuss five conflicting aspects of the unfaithful partner’s response to the disclosure of the affair.
 These five conflicting aspects of the unfaithful partner’s response are relief, impatience, absence of guilt, isolation, and self-disgust.

 Jerry, 29, began counseling after his wife Olga discovered he had been carrying on an affair with their babysitter.
 Jerry stated, "Olga won’t even try to consider my feelings in this.
 I’m confused and hurting, too!
 But if I try to talk about my feelings, she just gets more angry!"
 Sound familiar?
 I explained to Jerry that his feelings of confusion were normal and understandable.

 I also encouraged Jerry to remember that Olga was likely in no frame of mind to appreciate or discuss his conflict.
 I stated, "Perhaps the best way you can help yourself and Olga through this is to identify your intense and contradictory feelings.
 By identifying these conflicting feelings, you can recognize that they are appropriate and normal at this stage of your journey."

 ♦ Conflicting Aspect # 1 - Relief

 I explained to Jerry that many unfaithful partners find that confessing their secret makes them feel whole again.
 However, as you will see with Jerry, this relief often quickly changes into a more complex array of emotions.